WordWeb: Information

-Each shown word can be double-clicked to jump to its entry.
-WordWeb keeps a history of each session, allowing users to see their previously viewed entries.

 Users can also actively improve the dictionary and thesaurus by submitting errors (such as missing words, phrases, or more senses for existing entries) and enhancement requests.

-Wordweb is not a social platform in any way.

 Versions

 There are two WordWeb versions: the free version, which does not have the word list, search, anagram, or customization features; and the paid version, WordWeb Pro.

 WordWeb 5 added the ability to list entries from three online sources: Wikipedia, Wiktionary, and WordWeb Online.
 These details appear in three separate tabs.
 Version 6 added audio pronunciations and support for third-party Oxford and Chambers add-on dictionaries.

-WordWeb 7 was mainly a content upgrade, with revised definition and sound databases, but also had significantly updated one-click support for the latest browsers and 64-bit programs.
+WordWeb 7 was mainly a content upgrade, with revised definition and sound databases, but it also had significantly updated one-click support for the latest browsers and 64-bit programs.
 Other changes included updated audio pronunciations, improved one-click integration with other programs, better one-click 64-bit and Windows 8 program support, keyboard hotkeys for Bookmark menu items, and auto-detect support for the latest third-party Concise Oxford and Merriam-Webster dictionary add-ons.

 As of version 7, WordWeb required Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10.

-WordWeb 8 includes one-click and keyboard lookup, including in Mozilla Thunderbird and Firefox without browser plugins.
+WordWeb 8 includes one-click and keyboard lookup, including Mozilla Thunderbird and Firefox without browser plugins.
 Support for Windows XP was dropped.